- The world's largest blowhole

 Kiama is a beautiful seaside town on the NSW South Coast, best known for its beaches, blowholes, volcanic rock formations and scenic stretches of coastal walks.
 It’s a favourite with families looking for a laidback holiday spot and surfers chasing world-class waves.
 Plus, you’ll find great food, plenty of history and some of the state’s best ocean pools.

 Things to do

 Sitting just beneath the lighthouse, the Kiama Blowhole is a natural cavity in the fortress-like cliffs that blasts seawater 20 metres or more into the air.
 If the water is less than spectacular, try the Little Blowhole just south of town.
-Both spots are part of the stunning Kiama Coast Walk, a 22km trail between Minamurra and Werri Beach.
+Both spots are part of the stunning Kiama Coast Walk, about a 20km trail between Minamurra and Werri Beach.

-Eat and drink
+Eat & drink

-Getting there and where to stay
+Getting there & where to stay

 Getting to Kiama is easy.
 The drive from Sydney takes about 1hr 45 mins along the spectacular Grand Pacific Drive.
 You can also take a scenic train trip along the coast and the journey takes just over two hours.
 There are many places to stay, including hotels, apartments, houses and beachfront holiday parks.
 There are also flights available to Shellharbour, which is 19 km north from Kiama.